algolia/instantsearch/CONTRIBUTING.md

 In most cases, we use the following types:

-- `fix`: for anything that contains the resolution of an issue (identified or not)
+- `fix`: for any resolution of an issue (identified or not)
+- `feat`: for any new feature
-- `feat`: for anything that contains a new feature
+- `refactor`: for any code change that neither adds a feature nor fixes an issue
+- `docs`: for any documentation change or addition
 - `chore`: for anything that is not related to the library itself (doc, tooling)

 Even though the scope is optional, we try to fill it in as it helps us better understand the impact of a change.
-We either use the name of the widget / connector / component impacted or we use the kind of part of the project it will impact, for example: `docs`, `tooling`, `ci`
+We either use the name of the widget/connector/component impacted or we use impact topic (e.g. `docs`, `tooling`, `deps`, `ci`).

-Finally if your work is based on an issue on GitHub, please add in the body of the commit message `fix #1234` if it solves the issue #1234.
+Finally, if your work is based on an issue on GitHub, please add in the body of the commit message "fix #1234" if it solves the issue #1234 (read "[Closing issues using keywords](https://help.github.com/en/articles/closing-issues-using-keywords)").

-Some examples of valid commit messages (first line):
+Some examples of valid commit messages (used as first lines):

-- fix(searchbox): make magnifying glass bigger
+> - fix(searchbox): increase magnifying glass size
-- chore(deps): update dependency rollup-plugin-babel to v3.0.7
+> - chore(deps): update dependency rollup-plugin-babel to v3.0.7
-- fix(connectRefinementList): set default value for limit
+> - fix(connectRefinementList): set default value for limit
-- chore: reword contributions guides
+> - chore: reword contributions guides

-## Branches organization
+## Branch organization

-The project is based on the classic GitHub flow because we are building a library and each version must be crafted with care.
-We also maintain a branch specific for the older version of the library (currently v1).
-Finally, when building feature (that will go in the next minor version) we have specific branch.

-To sum up, we have:
+The project is based on the classic GitHub flow:

-- `develop` for the version -- Pull requests for bugs should be created against this branch
+- `develop` for the current version being worked on – Pull requests for bugs and feature related to the current major version should be created against this branch
-- `feat/2.*` for the next minor version -- Pull requests for features should be created against this branch
-- `master` for the current stable version -- we usually don't make pull requests for this branch
+- `master` for the latest stable version – we usually don't make pull requests on this branch
-- `maintenance` for the previous major version (currently v1) -- Pull requests for critical bug fixes on the old version
+- `vX` for each major version (`X` being a number) – Pull requests for critical bug fixes should be created against this branch

-You should do the dev and create pull requests according to the target version.
+Most of the time, your pull requests should target the `develop` branch, except if you're fixing a critical bug on an older version.

-_Note that no new features will be developed on the maintenance version._
+_Note that no new features will be developed or backported for the `vX` branches._

 ## Requirements